hydrusnetwork/hydrus/docs/client_api.md

 ## Enabling the API

 By default, the Client API is not turned on.
-Go to _services->manage services_ and give it a port to get it started.
+Go to `services->edit` and give it a port to get it started.
 I recommend you not allow non-local connections (i.e. only requests from the same computer will work) to start with.

 The Client API should start immediately.
 It will only be active while the client is open.
 To test it is running all correct (and assuming you used the default port of 45869), try loading this: